 Commuter rail service to Northern Virginia and Washington, D.C. is provided by Virginia Rail Express (VRE), a semi-public agency.
 VRE is the tenth largest commuter rail agency in the U.S. and is a transportation partnership of Northern Virginia Transportation Commission and the Potomac & Rappahannock Transportation Commissions.
 Off Crossroads Parkway, south of U.S. Route 17 the VRE began passenger service to a new passenger rail station opened on November 16, 2015.
 Prior to the 2015 station opening in Spotsylvania County, the City of Fredericksburg downtown passenger rail station was the chief means of access to VRE service locally for Spotsylvania residents.
-Rail service is provided to the City of Fredericksburg, but VRE will open a Spotsylvania County station in late 2013 off of Crossroads Parkway, south of U.S. Route 17.
-The Spotsylvania station will have has 1,500 parking spaces for rail and commuter use, a small restroom, and a 700-foot platform with canopy.
-Presently the station serves VRE ridership exclusively. for rail and commuter use.
+The Spotsylvania station has 1,500 parking spaces for rail and commuter use, a small restroom, and a 700-foot platform with canopy.
+Presently the station serves VRE ridership exclusively.
 Since 2015, VRE boardings at the Spotsylvania Station have increased based on boarding survey data collected since station inception.
 Ridership has increased 17% since the Spotsylvania station opening in 2015.
 An October 3, 2018 survey of passenger boardings found a total of 789 passengers riding the rail from the Spotsylvania station generally between the hours of 5am and 7:30am distributed amongst eight VRE train arrivals at the station platform.
 The subsequent October, 2019 survey found a slight increase, up to 801 daily riders from the Spotsylvania Station.